Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Grated Pecorino 150g

-• Toasted ground pepper 8g (keep 2g for finish)
+• Toasted ground pepper 8g (reserve 2g for finishing)

 • HOT pasta water 100-150ml